How to trace the history of your house

 The building

-If the house is of special architectural or historical interest it may have been 'listed' by the Department of the Environment.
+If the house is of special architectural or historical interest it may have been 'listed' and included on a register called the National Heritage List for England, drawn up by the Department for Culture, Media and Sport on the guidance of Historic England.
 Lists are published for each local authority area and contain short historical and architectural descriptions.
 These lists should be available in local libraries and many are held by Surrey History Centre.
-Surrey County Council's Environment Department (Conservation and Archaeology Section), and the District and Borough Councils hold complete sets and are often able to advise owners of listed buildings.
+Surrey County Council's Historic Environment Planning Team, and the District and Borough Councils hold complete sets and are often able to advise owners of listed buildings.

 Examine architectural evidence to obtain rough idea of the period and style of the house.
 The Domestic Buildings Research Group of Surrey, which specialises in recording timber-framed buildings, may be able to give advice.